-in each case as permitted for a non-UCITS retail scheme under the provisions of Section 5.6 of the COLL Sourcebook.
+in each case as is permitted for a non-UCITS retail scheme under the provisions of Section 5.6 of the COLL Sourcebook.

-The Trust may, in principle, invest in up to 100% in any of the types of assets mentioned in paragraphs (a)-(f) above (but not in gold).

-The object of the Trust is to invest the scheme property in transferable securities, units in collective investment schemes, money market instruments, deposits, derivative instruments and forward transactions, and immovables (real property) in accordance with the COLL Sourcebook provisions applicable for a non UCITS retail schemes, and subject to any more restrictive provisions set out in this Prospectus, with the aim of spreading investment risk and giving Unitholders the benefit of the results of the management of that property.
+The Trust, in principle, may invest in up to 100% in any of the types of assets mentioned in paragraphs (a)-(f) above (but not in gold).
+The object of the Trust is to invest the scheme property in transferable securities, money market instruments, units in collective investment schemes, deposits, derivative instruments and forward transactions, immovables and gold in accordance with the COLL Sourcebook provisions applicable for non-UCITS retail schemes, and subject to any more restrictive provisions set out in this Prospectus, with the aim of spreading investment risk and giving Unitholders the benefit of the results of the management of that property.

-The following paragraphs summarise the restrictions for non-UCITS retail schemes generally under the COLL Sourcebook.
-However, the Trust is managed subject to its investment objective, and this indicates the likely type of investments which will be held.
-Accordingly, the Trust will invest predominantly in transferable securities.
-The Manager does not intend to use derivatives for the Trust (if at all) other than for the purposes of efficient management of the portfolio as explained further below.
+The following paragraphs therefore summarise the restrictions for non-UCITS retail schemes generally under the COLL Sourcebook.
+However, the Trust is managed subject to its investment objective and policy (as specified above), and this indicates the likely type of investments which will be held.